Gregg-Crites Octagon House

 The Gregg-Crites house, also known as the M. M. Crites house, is an octagon house located in Circleville, Ohio, on Route 23 just south of town.
-It was built by George Gregg between 1855 and 1856.
+It was built by George Gregg between 1855 and 1856 and now owned by The Roundtown Conservancy.
 It was listed on the National Register of Historic Places in 2021.

 Relocation

 In the early 2000s the farm on which the house stood was acquired by a developer for a new Wal-Mart Supercenter, and the house was scheduled for demolition.

 After some concerted and expensive action by the Roundtown Conservancy, the 480 ton house (minus its basement) was moved intact to a new location.
 In order to move the house, steel beams were inserted into the basement, bolted together on site to make a rigid base, and mounted on a hydraulic mechanism with 96 wheels in sets of four.
 The site donated for relocation was half a mile away, and the self-adjusting hydraulics were necessary to transport the house over uneven ground.
 The move took place on February 14–15, 2004, and was successful in avoiding damage to the brickwork and the fragile central staircase.

 At its new site, the house was set on a concrete foundation which had been prepared for it.
 The Roundtown Conservancy plans to restore the building and possibly use it as a museum.